 The Christ’s Hospital 2017 IB pupils have achieved a 100% pass rate with 30 points or more which is a record achievement.

 IB pupils at Christ's Hospital have gained an impressive set of results this summer, with over a quarter of the cohort of 27 pupils gaining 40 points or more (out of the maximum possible 45).
-Almost two thirds achieved 36 points or higher which is equivalent to A*A*AA at A2-level (or 523 UCAS points), while all of the pupils achieved 30 points or more which is equivalent to A*A*A at A2-level (or 392 UCAS points).
+On average, pupils scored 36.6 IB points. the average UCAS points achieved by pupils was 215, which is equivalent to A*A*A* A at A2 level.

 Special mention should go to Phoebe Thornhill who achieved 44 points out of 45 and will be taking up her place at Oxford in the autumn to study Biological Sciences.
 Other stellar performances were seen from Celine Hou (42 points), Aoife Kelly (42 points), Roberto Salvia (41 points) and Indigo Douglas (also 41 points).
 By way of comparison, 41 points is equivalent to at least A*A*A*A* at A2-level.
 Those pupils who achieved 38 points or more include:

 Phoebe Thornhill (44)

 Celine Hou (42)

 Clemens Vogt (39)